-We had our first visit to One Sky this Holiday Season to drop off some WS items & are thrilled to say you can find us here.
+We had our first visit to One Sky this Holiday Season to drop off some WS items & are thrilled to say

 "They are at the heart of the Makers Movement."

-Christina Masotti and Karen Ylitalo are the owners of this space and items from pottery, paintings, soaps, candles, jewellery, clothing, bookmarks, books (good reads by local authors), plants and much more can be found.
+Christina Masotti and Karen Ylitalo are the owners of this space and showcase items from pottery, paintings, soaps, candles, jewellery, clothing, bookmarks, books (good reads by local authors), plants and much more can be found.
 They are at the heart of the makers movement and we are so glad WS items can now be found in good hands downtown Sudbury.

-Finally, Happy Holidays Sudburians!
+Happy Holidays Sudburians!
 We hope you drink lots of wine, eat lots of food and share in the warmth in giving, celebrating & going for a hike or two with a pair of snowshoes with a pal.

 You've seen the die hard cyclists riding in the winter, barely visible in the blizzard; treading atop the snow with spiky tires and big gloves, bug eyed goggles and puffy apparel, a mix between a stuffed turkey and a snow leopard.
 Us car-goers with our winter tires flick on the heat with a mittened hand, turn on CBC and applaud them in awe (from behind foggy passenger windows), whilst they climb the steep snowy hills and clamour over snow drifts to reach their destination.